Flowering altar decorations can be done later if you wish, or if you have difficulties with a large enough delivery vehicle.

 Evenly distribute the gladiolus from all sides, radiating out in different directions from the heart of the altar spray.

 If you use daisies in large wedding florals, it may be necessary to extend the stem so they are longer.
 Daisies and other members of the chrysanthemum family sometimes have several shorter laterals on one long stem.
 This simply means one stem - shooting off into several sprays of flower heads.
+You can use extended water tubes.

+If you don't have extended water tubes, you can use an old florist trick in a pinch.
 Using a discarded daisy stem, cut the ends evenly with a sharp knife.

 The nearer the flower head, the narrower the stem becomes.
 You can simply fit the shorter stem into the hollow center of the longer cut off end.